-While researching the Abraham Lincoln burial site for this post, the first in our ‘Weird Facts: US Presidents’ series, we were astonished by the multiple exhumations and inspections of Abraham Lincoln’s remains subsequent to his burial service in Springfield, Illinois.
-As the information we gathered seemed to be macabre and exaggerated, we consulted several sources to verify the details as best we could.
+While researching the Abraham Lincoln burial site for this post, we were astonished by the multiple exhumations and inspections of Abraham Lincoln’s remains subsequent to his initial burial.
+In fact, the information we gathered seemed macabre and exaggerated, so we used consulted several sources to verify the details.

-The sad fact is that the earthly remains of President Lincoln – most often regarded as America’s greatest president – were disturbed many times and treated with very little dignity over many decades.
+The sad fact is that the earthly remains of President Lincoln – most often regarded as America’s greatest president – were accorded very little dignity over several decades.

 Those involved were, for the most part, well intended.
 Yet, there seems to have been an element of morbid curiosity at times, particularly surrounding the 1901 exhumation and some of the people permitted to inspect the president’s remains.